-- 8.69 The policy is consistent with the National Planning Policy Framework and sets out criteria for considering development proposals which affect provision of land and buildings for sport and recreational use. - 8.70 In relation to criteria under 1, Core Strategy policy CS24 sets out the provision standards (quantity, quality and accessibility), when assessing provision levels and requirements these adopted standards will be used.
-In respect of the assessment of a suitable locations for replacement provision (criterion 1b), these should be in the same locality as the existing site, accessible by a range of transport and not dependent on private car to access. - 8.71 The policy allows for the partial limited development of a site in circumstances where this would provide for substantial enhancement of sport and recreation provision on site for community use (criteria d).
-Only a small proportion of the site will be permitted for redevelopment, usually up to 5% with anything above and up to a limit of no more than 10% requiring exceptional circumstances to be demonstrated, and usually much less.
-Substantial enhancements will relate to the improvement of existing sport and recreation provision and will generally entail all weather surfacing, drainage provision/improvements, floodlighting, changing facility provision/improvements and contributions to the long term maintenance of the facility. - 8.72 Criteria e of the policy acknowledges that, in accordance with paragraph 72 of the NPPF, Government attaches great weight to the need to create, expand or alter schools. - 8.73 Policy PSP48 provides a framework for considering proposal(s) for outdoor sports and leisure activities outside the defined urban area and settlement boundaries.
+8.71 The policy is consistent with the National Planning Policy Framework and sets out criteria for considering development proposals which affect provision of land and buildings for sport and recreational use.

+- 8.72 In relation to criteria under 1, Core Strategy policy CS24 sets out the provision standards (quantity, quality and accessibility), when assessing provision levels and requirements these adopted standards will be used.
+In respect of the assessment of a suitable locations for replacement provision (criterion 1b), these should be in the same locality as the existing site, accessible by a range of transport and not dependent on private car to access. - 8.73 Policy PSP48 provides a framework for considering proposal(s) for outdoor sports and leisure activities outside the defined urban area and settlement boundaries.
 This includes water related activities, motorised and noisy sports, golf related activities and playing field based sports.
 Proposal(s) must accord with the relevant policies relating to the Green Belt. - 8.74 The Council recognises that the location, rural nature and accessibility of much of South Gloucestershire, makes it an ideal location for many sporting and recreational activities.
 The policy criteria are intended to ensure proposal(s) are directed to the most suitable locations, whilst allowing providers the opportunity to select sites which meet their needs.
 The Council recommends early preliminary consultations over potential sites and proposal(s) prior to submission of an application. - 8.75 Where sites are considered appropriate for outdoor sports and recreation and built facilities are small scale, essential and ancillary to the activity, existing buildings on site should, where appropriate, be converted or replaced.
 Where this is not possible, built facilities should be located in the least prominent part of the site, taking advantage of the natural landform to minimise visual impact in views from the surrounding area.
 In certain circumstances it may be appropriate to incorporate landscaping proposal(s) to minimise impact.
 In all instances new facilities will be expected to be designed using locally sympathetic materials and include, tree planting schemes and ensure public access through the retention and creation of footpaths, cyclepaths and bridleways.
 Additionally, proposal(s) which are major travel generators, will be required to demonstrate how good access by public transport will be provided and/or improved.
-All proposal(s) that include floodlighting will be required to demonstrate how any adverse effect on residential amenity, wildlife and the landscape will be mitigated.

-8.76 Noisy activities should be located away from residential properties to minimise impact on amenities.
+All proposal(s) that include floodlighting will be required to demonstrate how any adverse effect on residential amenity, wildlife and the landscape will be mitigated. - 8.76 Noisy activities should be located away from residential properties to minimise impact on amenities.
 Safety issues for rights of way users and adjacent land users in relation to motorised and shooting sports and safety issues for participants and spectators of various activities, require careful assessment.
 Control of such activities, where they are temporary, may be limited where they are subject to permitted development rights, i.e. not requiring planning permission.

-POLICY PSP45 - BURIAL FACILITIES (INCLUDING CREMATORIA)
+POLICY PSP45 - CREMATORIA

-Outside of settlement boundaries, as defined on the Policies Map and outside of the Green Belt, new buildings serving cemeteries/burial facilities/crematoria will only be permitted where the conversion or re-use of existing buildings is not viable, and where they are essential to the primary purpose of the site and proportionate with the proposed use and existing building(s) on the site.
+Outside of settlement boundaries, as defined on the Policies Map and outside of the Green Belt, new buildings serving crematoria will only be permitted where the conversion or re-use of existing buildings is not viable, and where they are essential to the primary purpose of the site and proportionate with the proposed use and existing building(s) on the site.